plone/training/solr-training/solr-testing.rst

 Note the **activateAndReindex** method.
 It is a nice testing helper to cleat the Solr index and reindex all objects again.
-If testing Solr it is adviceble to call it at the test setup.
+If testing Solr it is advisable to call it at the test setup.
 Otherwise the documents created during the tests would pile up in the index.

-Excercise
+Exercise
 =================

 Write a custom test for a Solr feature used in Plone.